Singida: Road links

 Paved Trunk road T3 from Morogoro to the Rwandan border passes through the town.
 Paved trunk road T14 connects Singida with Babati in Manyara Region.
 The distance from Singida to Dodoma is 252 km, to Shinyanga 300 km, to Arusha 334 km and to Mwanza 467 km.

 Railway links

 The Singida branch of the Central Line railway connects Singida with the town of Manyoni, which is on the main line.

 Airport

 The town is served by the Singida AirStrip near the B141 north west of Singida.

 Places of interest

-Singida town boasts two places of interests as of 22 July 2018 below as follows;
+Singida town boasts two places of interest;

 Lake Singida

-This saline lake is just outside of Singida Town.
-It attracts many birds, like pelicans and flamingos.
+This saline lake is just outside Singida Town.
+It attracts many birds, such as pelicans and flamingos.

 Regional Museum

-This museum shows artifacts from Singida Region's tribes, like weapons and jewellery.
+This museum shows artifacts from Singida Region's tribes, such as weapons and jewellery.
 It is located at the Open University of Tanzania.

 Population

 The 2012 national census estimated the population of Singida Urban District at 150,379.